Millions of us have transitioned to working from home during the pandemic. As a result, the demand for vacation homes has climbed.

-When you’re looking for the perfect vacation home, it can be hard to hold back.
+When you’re looking for the perfect vacation home, it can be hard to stay realistic.
 Many people buy more home than they can afford because they’ve fallen in love with the look and feel of their new place.
-But it’s important to be reasonable when you buy a vacation home, because you’re going to be using it a lot less than your primary home.
-You won’t be able to use the space often or see your return on investment for a long time.
-As a reference, the average vacation home went for $192,000 in 2016.
+But because you’re going to be using this property a lot less than your primary house, it’s important to be reasonable.

-And if you have renters, you may have to pay someone (or several people) to maintain your home while you’re away.
-When you’re buying a vacation home, spend less than what you have.
-You’ll need the extra cash for taking care of maintenance, security, and loan fees.
+But there are added expenses to account for: If you have renters, you may have to pay someone (or several people) to maintain your house while you’re away.
+When you’re buying a vacation home, spend slightly less than your monthly budget and allot the extra cash for home security, unforeseen repairs, and maintenance.

-8. What’s the actual cost of a mortgage on a second home?
+8. What’s the actual cost of a second mortgage?

-Mortgages on second homes have higher interest rates and can have a down payment of at least 20-25 percent, or even more.
+A mortgage on a second home may have a higher interest rate — typically less than half a percentage point above our currently low market rate.
+A second mortgage could also require a down payment of 10 percent or more.
 That’s because borrowers are more likely to default on a second home than on the home they live in.
-How do you know if you can afford a vacation home?
+So, how do you know if you can afford it?

-Get pre-qualified with a reliable lender.
-Find someone who is willing to dig deep into your financial picture.
-Your lender will take a look at your debt, and if your monthly debt is less than 36 percent of your pre-tax monthly income, that’s a good sign.
-As always, it helps if you have a great credit score.
-If you’re looking for extra funds, ask your lender.
-There are so many options out there (like pulling equity from your first home) that can be risky or smart depending on your finances.
+Prequalify with a reliable lender.
+Find one who’s willing to dig deep into your financial picture.
+Your loan officer will take a look at your monthly debt, and if it’s less than 36 percent of your pre-tax monthly income, that’s a good sign.
+It helps if you have healthy credit.
+If you’re looking for extra funds, ask your lender about your options: This may include pulling equity from your primary house.

 9. What are the taxes on a second home?

 Second homes get taxed differently than first homes.
 If you rent out your home for fewer than 15 days a year, your home could qualify as “personal-use property.”
 You’ll only have to pay for your mortgage interest and property taxes.
-But if you rent out your home, you will have to send receipts of your rental income to the IRS.
+But if you do rent, you’ll have to send receipts of your rental income to the IRS.